There are certain records, such as birth, marriage and death certificates, that we do not hold. Find out the best place to look for them.

 - Birth, marriage and death certificates are kept by the General Register Office

-- All military service records after 1923 are kept by the Ministry of Defence
+- Army service records after 1923 are kept by the Ministry of Defence

 - Wills after 1858 are kept by the Probate Service